 A Brief History of Moria / Umoria

-Toward the end of 1981, while at the University of Oklahoma in the U.S., Robert A. Koeneke started developing the first version of his new Rogue inspired game Moria.
-He developed the game using the VMS BASIC programming language, and dubbed this series of the game, the 0.x versions.
+Towards the end of 1981, while at the University of Oklahoma in the U.S., Robert Alan Koeneke started developing the first version of his new Rogue inspired game Moria using the VMS BASIC programming language, and releasing under the title Moria BETA 1.0

-However, after time he became discouraged with his Rogue clone and didn't touch the game again for more than a year.
-After hearing about a programming language called Pascal, and during the Summer of 1983, he started rewriting Moria using the VMS Pascal language, for the VAX 11/780 systems, which was popular in Universities at the time.
+However, after a while he became discouraged with his plain Rogue clone and didn't touch the game again for more than a year.
+In 1983 he heard about a programming language called VMS Pascal, for the VAX 11/780 systems which was popular in Universities at the time.
+He decided his game would benefit from Pascal's better string handling so during the summer of 1983 he rewrote the game, releasing Moria 1.0.

 Koeneke worked on the game until the Spring of 1986, when he made his final release, Moria 4.5.
 Koeneke open sourced his game (one of the earliest known open source games) and maintenance was taken over by the students of University of Oklahoma, who released several more minor versions, with the last release being Moria 4.8 in November 1986.

-It is this version of Moria that many of the early ports were based on, including Umoria, the C language port.
+It is this version of Moria that most early ports were based on, including Umoria, the C language port.

 What is the last version of Moria that Koeneke worked on?